mstark5652/rewp/README.md

 ## Purpose
 A builder for react and webpack applications.
 Like react-scripts but simpler (doesn't do as much).

+## Install
+You can install this via npm `npm install --save-dev rewp`

 ## Usage
 Using npm you can simply run `npx rewp build` in your project's root directory.